 - Posts on Facebook reach more people when they have activity on them.
 You can help HOPE reach more people by reacting to the posts (click on the “like” button under the image), commenting on posts, “liking” comments on posts and “sharing” posts to your Facebook page.

 - Make your own post on your Facebook page by publishing a “status”.
-Type in the message that you want to share.
+Type in the message you want to share.
 You can add a link to an interesting article too.
 Always make sure that you have an image for your post.
 You can add an image by clicking on “photo/video” and uploading one.
 You can also add multiple images, which is great if you are sharing news of an event.
 See:

 - Make your own video on Facebook using Facebook live.
 If you have a smart phone with the Facebook App on it, you can produce your own live video.
 These are great for actions.
 People love to see what is going on.
 But you can also do a Facebook live of a presentation or you talking to the camera.